 The EU's political dialogue with Timor-Leste focuses on:

-The EU and Timor-Leste are discussing how to collaborate more closely in multilateral fora on these and other issues.
+The EU and Timor-Leste are discussing how to collaborate more closely in multilateral fora on these and other issues, for example Climate Change.

 The parties assessed recent political and economic developments in the EU and T-L, as well as key elements of their relations and cooperation, and followed up commitments of their first political.
 This included the forthcoming reciprocal visa-regime, which was highly welcomed by both parties; pending important laws in the T-L Parliament, ongoing and forthcoming development cooperation, democracy, rule of law and human rights; regional integration as well as questions related to the exploration of hydrocarbons and maritime boundaries.

-The main focus areas for EU assistance and cooperation are:
+The main focus areas for EU assistance and cooperation were: